Wells Cathedral: Chapter house

-Art works and treasures
+Art and treasures

 Stained glass

 Wells Cathedral contains one of the most substantial collections of medieval stained glass in England, despite damage by Parliamentary troops in 1642 and 1643.
 The oldest surviving glass dates from the late 13th century and is in two windows on the west side of the chapter-house staircase.
 Two windows in the south choir aisle are from 1310 to 1320.

 The Lady Chapel has five windows, of which four date from 1325 to 1330 and include images of a local saint, Dunstan.
 The east window was restored to a semblance of its original appearance by Thomas Willement in 1845.
 The other windows have complete canopies, but the pictorial sections are fragmented.

 The east window of the choir is a broad, seven-light window dating from 1340 to 1345.
 It depicts the Tree of Jesse (the genealogy of Christ) and demonstrates the use of silver staining, a new technique that allowed the artist to paint details on the glass in yellow, as well as black.
 The combination of yellow and green glass and the application of the bright yellow stain gives the window its popular name, the "Golden Window".
 It is flanked by two windows each side in the clerestory, with large figures of saints, also dated to 1340–45.
 In 2010 a major conservation programme was undertaken on the Jesse Tree window.

 The panels in the chapel of St Katherine are attributed to Arnold of Nijmegen and date from about 1520.
 They were acquired from the destroyed church of Saint-Jean, Rouen, with the last panel having been purchased in 1953.

 The large triple lancet to the nave west end was glazed at the expense of Dean Creighton at a cost of £140 in 1664.
 It was repaired in 1813, and the central light was largely replaced to a design by Archibald Keightley Nicholson between 1925 and 1931.
 The main north and south transept end windows by James Powell and Sons were erected in the early 20th century.